On leveraging constrained smooth additive regression models for global optimization: Mixed-Integer Smoothing Surrogate Optimization with Constraints (MISSOC)

-Once the training data has been generated, the function $\tilde{g}_0$, approximating $g_0$, is obtained with a smooth additive regression model with constraints, as described in Section~\ref{sec:shape_constrained_regression}.
-The function is estimated using training data $\mathcal{T}$ and a selected degree of the $B-$spline basis and number of intervals for each of the $p$ covariates.
+Once the training data has been generated, the function $\tilde{g}_c$, approximating $g_c$, is obtained by means of a smooth additive regression model with constraints, as described in Section~\ref{sec:shape_constrained_regression}.
+The function is estimated using training data $\mathcal{T}$, and a selected degree $d_j$ of the $B-$spline basis, and number of intervals $k_j$ for each of the $p$ decision variables acting as covariates for the regression model.

+The third step consists of constructing the surrogate problem~\eqref{sec:surr_problem:tildeP} using the previously estimated function $\tilde{g}_c$ and its MINLP formulation, as explained in Section~\ref{sec:surrog_formulation}.
+Observe that in the case of $c=0$,~\eqref{sec:surr_problem:tildeP} is always feasible, while this is not necessarily true if $1 \leq c \leq M$.
+To address this feasibility issue arising when approximating a constraint, we consider the following relaxation of~\eqref{sec:surr_problem:tildeP}, in which a slack variable $u$ is introduced into the approximated constraint:

+Here, the upper bound $\overline{u}$ controls the maximum violation allowed for the approximated constraint in the relaxed~\eqref{sec:surr_problem:tildeP}, namely~\eqref{alg:relaxation}.
+To define $\overline{u}$, we use the maximum absolute approximation error $\hat \varepsilon$ observed on the training dataset $\mathcal{T}$ given by

+Then, we choose $\overline{u}$ as the smallest power of 10 that is greater than or equal to $\hat \varepsilon$, providing a simple and conservative tolerance that reflects the observed pointwise approximation error.

-The next step consists of generating the surrogate model $(\tilde{P})$ using the previously estimated function $\tilde{g}_0$ and its MINLP formulation, as explained in Section~\ref{sec:surrog_formulation}.
-For solving the surrogate $(\tilde{P})$, any global optimization solver could be used.
-However, let us recall that $\tilde{g}_0$ is an additive regression model, which consists of the sum of univariate polynomials.
-In other words, $(\tilde{P})$ is an MINLP in which nonconvexities appear as the sum of univariate functions.
-Thus, we propose to exploit this separable structure and employ the tailored SC-MINLP algorithm \citep{d2012algorithmic,d2019strengthening} to find its optimal solution.
-Nevertheless, any general-purpose MINLP solver could be used to find a solution $\tilde{\mathbf{x}}$ of $(\tilde{P})$ at the expense of not specifically exploiting its structure, as shown in Section~\ref{sec:comput_results}.
-A comparison between the use of different solvers is also carried out, in which SC-MINLP stands for the best option.
-As we assume that only the objective function is approximated, the optimal solution of $(\tilde P)$, namely $\tilde{\mathbf{x}}$, is a heuristic solution for $(P)$, and its objective function value is $g_0(\tilde{\mathbf{x}})$.
+The fourth step in MISSOC consists of solving the surrogate problem~\eqref{sec:surr_problem:tildeP} (resp.~\eqref{alg:relaxation}) Recall that $\tilde{g}_c$ is an additive regression model, which consists of the sum of univariate polynomials.
+In other words,~\eqref{sec:surr_problem:tildeP} (resp.~\eqref{alg:relaxation}) is formulated as an MINLP in which nonconvexities appear as sum of univariate functions.
+Thus, we propose to exploit this separable structure and solve it with the SC-MINLP algorithm \citep{d2012algorithmic,d2019strengthening}, which is specifically designed for MINLPs with separable (sum of univariate) nonconvex functions and is therefore particularly suitable for solving the surrogate problem generated by MISSOC.
+Nevertheless, any global optimization solver capable of handling mixed-integer nonlinear polynomial functions could be used to solve~\eqref{sec:surr_problem:tildeP} (resp.~\eqref{alg:relaxation}) at the expense of not specifically exploiting its structure.

-The last step aims to potentially improve $\tilde{\mathbf{x}}$.
-To do so, we perform a local search by solving the following nonlinear program (NLP), in which integer variables have been fixed to be those of $\tilde{\mathbf{x}}$: